 Joseph Benson Papers

-He was soon regarded as one of Wesley's foremost preachers.
-He served as President of the Conference in 1798 and 1810, and from 1803 until his death held the post of editor of the Methodist Magazine.
+Benson served as President of the Conference in 1798 and 1810 and was regarded as one of the leading Wesleyan ministers in the generation after Wesley.
+From 1803 until his death he held the important position of editor of the Methodist Magazine.

 The collection comprises some 150 items, the majority being letters written by Benson concerning Methodist affairs.
 Correspondents include John Wesley, John and Mary Fletcher, Thomas Coke, Jabez Bunting and Adam Clarke.
 There are also engravings of Benson, biographical notes, fragments of letters and other papers.